DreamLineLove/CS-1104/README.md

 ```
     $ cd CS-1104
 ```
-- Navigate to the directory in which the program you want to test lives and run it.
+- Navigate to the directory of the source file and then run it.
 For example:
 ```
     $ cd CS-1104/experimental/insertion_deletion/
     $ ./v1_insertion_deletion